kurtisdmiller/personal-site/content/course/interpersonal/lesson-plan/culture-interpersonal-1.md

 1. Review of previous session's content
 2. What is a culture?
-3. Intercultural communication occurs across culture or co-culture boundaries[^degree]
+3. Intercultural communication occurs across culture or co-culture boundaries[^question-of-degree]
     1. Results in overlap in fields of experience (transactional models)
-4. Culture vs. Co-cultures[^co-culture examples]
+4. Culture vs. Co-cultures[^co-culture-examples]
     1. Cultural and co-cultural differences are necessarily generalizations, not rules
 5. Common cultural dimensions
     1. High context vs. Low context (directness)